itdxer/neupy/site/docs/quickstart.rst

 We prepared everything that we need for neural network training.
 Now we are able to create neural network that will classify digits for us.

-Let's start with architecture.
-I didn't reinvent the wheel and use one of the know architectures from `The MNIST Database
+Let's start with an architecture.
+I didn't reinvent the wheel and used one of the know architectures from `The MNIST Database
 <http://yann.lecun.com/exdb/mnist/>`_ page which is 784 > 500 > 300 > 10.
 As
 the main activation function I used Relu and Softmax for the final layer.
 The